nrlnishan/gymdiary/_pages/privacypolicy.md

 ---

 **Last updated**
-December 7 2021
+December 27 2023

 # Terms of Service & Privacy Policy
-This policy applies to all the information collected or submitted on "Gym Diary - Track Your Workout" apps for iOS platform.
+This policy applies to all the information collected or submitted on "Gym Diary" app for iOS platform.

 <br>